 That said, the fastest route possible can take you on a lot of main roads and through big cities.
 Main routes are direct, but also have heavier traffic.
 Even if it is legal to ride your bike on these major freeways, it isn’t always the safest option, so I try to look for more minor alternatives that run parallel.

 I know that this is one of the things Mike loved about these races.
-Wherever you end up in the rankings, you’ll have lived an incredible adventure and learnt a lot about yourself.
+Wherever you end up in the rankings, you’ll have lived an incredible adventure and learned a lot about yourself.

 Are there any roads or carriageways that you’re not allowed to use?
 How do you navigate around them?

 MP: You have to make sure that all of the roads you choose are legal for cyclists to ride on, including tunnels and huge intersections.
 You can do this on Google, Strava, or any route planning program by simply dragging your route over a specific road.
 The program usually won’t let you trace a riding route there, but it is important to double-check your route by using Google Street view, dropping the little guy down and looking around for ‘No cycling’ signs.

 In many countries, such as Germany, Austria, Macedonia, and Serbia, the street view option isn’t allowed or isn’t very complete, so you have to rely on other sources.
 I’ve found myself watching Youtube videos, looking at cyclist’s blogs, and calling local hotels and tourist offices to ask about the roads.
 I know it sounds crazy, but you want to scout out your route as much as possible before you ride it.
 The fewer surprises the better!